 Not surprisingly, there's a lot of history to see in Nanjing, from Sun Yat-Sen Mausoleum to Nanjing City Wall, to peaceful Jiming Temple.
 You should also be aware of the horrific massacre that occurred here in 1939, which is still a sore spot in Sino-Japanese relations.

 It would be tempting to lump Jinan in with Changzhou and Shantou, given how low a profile it has among foreigners.
 On the other hand, Jinan enjoys nonstop flights from Los Angeles, a testament to its importance as the commercial center of growing Shandong province.

 Harbin begins with the Ice Festival, but it doesn't end there.
-Most notable it's home to St. Sophia Cathedral, which is so scenic you might feel like you've traveled several hundred miles northward to Russia.
+Most notably it's home to St. Sophia Cathedral, which is so scenic you might feel like you've traveled several hundred miles north to Russia.